karlhulme/dsengi/README.md

 - DELETE instructions can all be repeated because the end result is the same.
 A digest is not written to the file for this.

-### Querying data across multiple collections

-Build concrete views with data pulled from the isolated collections.
-This should be done by handling the change events feed that Sengi provides.
+### Change events

+It can b useful to handle change events in order to build concrete denomalised views by combining records from the isolated collections.
+These denormalised records need to be updated (perhaps on a throttle) whenever a constituent record changes.

+We do not rely on the underlying change feed of the document store because these don't always provide the fidilty required.
+For example, Cosmos does not include deletions in the change feed, and it does include the before/after fields of each change.

 Before any mutation is attempted a change event is created and written to a container.
-Once the mutation has been successfully applied the change event will be raised.
+This change event includes the values of the changeEventFieldNames (defined on the docType) both before and after the mutation.
+Once the mutation has been successfully applied the change event is raised.
 If the hanlder for the change event raises an error, then an error will be raised for the whole mutation, even though the document was successfully mutated.
 The mutation can be replayed, thanks to the idempontent nature of mutations, allowing the change event to be handled successfully.

-Therefore, change events are guaranteed to be delivered at least once.
-Duplicate change events will carry the same payload as the original.
+Change events are guaranteed to be delivered at least once.
+Duplicate change events will carry the same payload as the original change event.

 ### Batch updates